MM-BOUH/Leetcode/linked lists/readme.md

 - **Circular Linked List:**
   - Applications requiring continuous cycling through a set of elements.
   - Implementation of tasks in a circular fashion.

+# Custom Data Structures in Python

+It's important to note that linked lists, trees, stacks, and queues are not built-in types in Python.
+While Python provides convenient built-in types like lists and dictionaries, more specialized data structures require custom implementations.

+## Implementation Details

+When creating your own classes to represent these data structures, you'll need to implement the methods and behaviors associated with them.
+This includes defining how elements are added, removed, and traversed within the structure.
+For instance, in the case of a linked list, you need to implement methods for insertion, deletion, and traversal.
+When working with linked lists, trees, stacks, or queues, you'll need to create your own classes and define their specific behaviors.

+Understanding the principles of these data structures and how to implement them is crucial for building efficient and tailored solutions in Python.